canbax/MapOfWorld/README.md

 # MapOfWorld

-simple map game originally written for windows in JS.
+Simple map game originally written for Windows 8 in JavaScript.

-imported to web.
+Imported to web.

 deployed on https://canbax.github.io/MapOfWorld/